stephaneVercouillieBMID/slate/source/index.html.md

 ### Handling token error response

-If the token request is invalid or unauthorized an HTTP 400 response will be returned as in the example:
+If the Token Request is invalid or unauthorized an HTTP 400 response will be returned as in the example:

 ```http--inline
 HTTP/1.1 400 Bad Request